Sheila

 Hi Robin,

-I’ve lived here for about 10 years and I don’t pronounce things “Properly”.
-Not because I don’t know how but because it’s extremely irritating.
+I’ve lived here for about 10 years and I don’t pronounce every Hawaiian word “Properly”.
+Not because I don’t know how but because I find it to be a bit irritating.
 Whenever I hear someone pronounce the word “Hawaii” properly.
-(Sounds like Havaii with a V sound) I nearly puke.
+(Sounds like Havaii with a V sound) it gets on my nerves.

 It’s like fingernails on a chalk-board unless it’s obviously being said by a native Hawaiian who pronounces everything like that in a natural way.